illsk1lls/PXEServer/README.md

 - Run PXEServer.ps1 and network boot!<br>

-- Press Esc to Exit, this will remove PXEServer settings, and RE-ENABLE Windows Firewall on the host machine<br>
+- Press Esc to Exit, this will remove PXEServer settings, and remove Windows Firewall rules for PXEServer on the host machine<br>

 ------------------------------------<br>